Thailand

 Pla Ra – Thailand’s fermented fish condiment

 Pla Ra (Thai: ปลาร้า, pronounced [plāː ráː]), is fermented fish.
-It is the traditional way, Thais in central provinces and in the North-East (Isan province) are eating fish and rice.
-In these rather poor provinces, there is only one rice…
+Traditionally, Thais in the Central and Northeast provinces (Isan) eat fish and rice.
+In these relatively poor provinces, there is only one rice growing cycle every year.
+The planting season…

 Marang fruits in Southeast-Asian Rainforests

-There is a number of local names for the tree and fruits of Artocarpus odoratissimus.
-In English it is simply called ‘Marang’, which is based on the Philippines’ common name for the fruit.
-Originally endemic to the region around Mindanao,…
+There are several local names for the tree and fruits of Artocarpus odoratissimus.
+In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for this fruit.
+Originally endemic to the region around Mindanao, Sarawak, Kalimantan,…

 Jujube trees at Ayutthaya in Thailand

-The Ayutthaya Historical Park covers the ruins of the old city of Ayutthaya, which was founded already in 850 AD by the Khmer and named after the Hindu holy city of Ajodhya.
-It was destroyed by Burmese in 1767 and…
+The Ayutthaya Historical Park covers the ruins of the old city, which was founded by the Khmer in 850 AD and named after the Hindu holy city of Ajodhya.
+The city was destroyed by the Burmese in 1767 and has…

 Chanterelle mushrooms in Thailand

-Thai chanterelles, or more specific Cantharellus minor live in symbiosis with Gurjun trees (Dipterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
-These trees are easy to identify due to their double-winged (di-ptero) fruits with big seeds.
-Besides of Cantharellus minor, also other…
+Thai chanterelles, specifically Cantharellus minor, live in symbiosis with Gurjun trees (Dipterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
+These trees are easily identified due to their double-winged (di-ptero) fruits with big seeds.
+Besides Cantharellus minor, other species of chanterelle mushrooms are…

 Taste of Gaur meat at Kaeng Krachan rainforest